magarittenguyen/magarittenguyen.github.io/_posts/2022-10-17-STT558-third-blog-post.md

 .: *What is your overall goal when doing an EDA?* :.

-I think that the over all goal when doing an EDA is:
+I think that the overall goal when doing an EDA is:
-    uncover underlying structure / summarise their main characteristics;
-    extract important variables;
-    detect outliers and anomalies;
-    test underlying assumptions;
-    develop parsimonious models; and
-    determine optimal factor settings.

-By encouraging statisticians to explore the data, they can possibly formulate hypotheses, which could lead to further/new data collection and experiments.
+> enable unexpected discoveries in the data (done)
+> suggest hypotheses about the causes of observed phenomena (might answer some of those crucial business questions // the results are invaluable for answering important business questions)
+> assess assumptions on which statistical inference will be based
+> support the selection of appropriate statistical tools and techniques
+> provide a basis for further data collection through surveys or experiments